-Don is currently an administrator in a Chicago public high school.
-He serves as the Commandant for Patton Leadership Academy at Farragut Career Academy IB World School.
+Over the past two years, Don served as an administrator in a Chicago public high school.
+He was the Commandant for Patton Leadership Academy at Farragut Career Academy IB World School.
 Located in one of the most disadvantaged areas of the city, Don’s program teaches civics, leadership, communication, and other life skills to children most in need.

 In his twenty-seven years of active duty, Colonel Potoczny developed a reputation as one of the most innovative trainers in the U.S. Army.
 He has built diverse teams all over the world to solve some of our allies’ most difficult problems.

 Don managed the development of a “resiliency campus” on Fort Carson, Colorado.
 This project coordinated the construction of a world-class gymnasium, mental health clinic, child care facility, and civilian personnel wellness center at a cost of $34 million.
 It provided the community with a holistic approach to wellness.

 Don deployed to Baghdad, Iraq in the last year of the US occupation.
 Don developed a team of officers from every service – US Army, Navy, Air Force, Marines, Coast Guard, and Customs, and Border Patrol.
 This “ISF Team” maintained assessments of every Iraqi security organization.
 They developed training strategies based on those detailed assessments.
 Don and his ISF Team clearly had an enormous impact on Iraq and its future as an independent nation.
 Their methodical approach to developing training strategies ensured the readiness of our ally, reduced the need to increase US involvement, and save countless lives.